swagatmitra-b/Productivity-App/CONTRIBUTING.md

 4. For maintaining a clean commit history, please try to keep your commit messages as consise as possible.

-4. Please remember to pull from the `hacktoberfest` branch of your upstream (my repo) before pushing your changes since your branch is based off the `hacktoberfest` branch.
+4. Please remember to pull from the `hacktoberfest` branch of your upstream (my repo) before pushing your changes since your branch will be based off the `hacktoberfest` branch.
 This is considered good practice since it helps catch merge conflicts early.

 5. I'm looking forward to your active contributions.
 Good luck and have fun!